 target The path to the symbolic link target.
 If not an absolute, this will be relative to the symlink location at access time.
 Guest path style.

 type The symbolic link type (mainly for Windows).
 See SymlinkType for more information.

 Creates a symbolic link in the guest.
+If this method fails, the following error codes may be reported:

 113.41 symlinkExists